What are my coins worth?

 How can I clean my coins?

 In a word—Don’t.
 Cleaning can destroy the natural patina that collectors prefer.
 I have seen valuable coins that have lost half of their value because they were cleaned.
 Rubbing imparts light scratches onto coins.
-Cleaning with polish or dipping in a chemical can subdue a coin’s natural luster and lower its value.
+Cleaning with polish, using a pencil eraser or dipping in a chemical can subdue a coin’s natural luster and lower its value.
 If the coins are dirty, and you just can’t resist the urge, you might use a little mild liquid dish soap and water.
 Gently use your fingers to remove the crud, rinse well, and pat (don’t rub) dry.

 Is old currency worth anything?

 Like coins, most of it is ordinary and worth just face value or slightly more.
-The most commonly seen silver certificates and notes with red seals on them fall into that category.
+The most commonly seen silver certificates (with blue seals) and notes with red seals on them fall into that category.
 On the other hand, some other notes are quite valuable.
-If you have notes from 1928 and earlier, including large size notes, contact me and I’ll help you to determine the value.
+If you have currency from 1928 and earlier, including large size notes, contact me and I’ll help you to determine the value.

 How do I sell my collection?

 Well, the best way to sell depends upon the nature of the collection.
 There are really too many options to consider in this small space.
 My best advice is to find a trustworthy dealer to advise you.
 That can be tricky.
 Don’t just pick-up the Yellow Pages.
-Ask for a referral from someone that you know is an active collector.
+Ask for a referral from a trusted source or an active collector.
 If such a referral is not available, then get two or three offers before selling.
 In that case, I have two caveats: (1) Don’t let the coins out of your possession (2) Don’t be cherry-picked.
-That is don’t let them buy only the better coins, leaving you with the rest.
+That is don’t let someone buy only the better coins, leaving you with the rest.
 Most dealers will require you to bring your coins to them.
-Some, like Golden Rule Coins, make house calls.
+Some, like Golden Rule Coins, make house calls when appropriate.

 Can I buy coins from you?

 Most coins that I purchase go directly to long-time customers of mine.
 I maintain very little inventory.
-If you’re looking for something specific, let me know and I may be able to find it or help you to find it.
+However, if you’re looking for something specific, I may be able to help you to find it.

 Home - Golden Rule Coins